 5. Make Engagement Your Nonprofit's Priority

-Social media is far more than a broadcasting medium -- it is made for two-way conversations, and that's when it is most powerful.
-Engaging your audience should be your priority on social media as it empowers you to capture people’s interest, connect with supporters and build communities.
+Social media is far more than a broadcasting medium -- it is made for two-way conversations, communication and that's when it is most powerful.
+Engaging your audience should be your priority on social media as it empowers you to capture people’s interest, connect with supporters and build community.

 Part of what Red Cross is trying to do with engagement is to show volunteers, victims, and donors that they are humane not only in person but also on social media.
 I firmly believe social media accounts that show humanity can get more noticed, mainly when they give quick responses.

-Begin listening and replying to the conversations in real time directly from within Statusbrew.
+Begin listening and replying to the conversations in real time directly from within Statusbrew platform.

 6. Analyze Your Results For An Effective Nonprofit Social Media Strategy

-So you've engaged well with your audience, now it's time to dig deep into your social media analytics to ensure that you are progressing toward your goals.
+So you've engaged well with your audience, now it's time to dig deep into your social media analytics to ensure that you are progressing towards your goals.

 Every organization working towards a better world is an inspiration to Statusbrew.
-Our social media marketing platform provides an extra 50 percent discount to support the humanitarian cause.
+Our social media marketing platform provides 50 percent discount to support the humanitarian cause.

 Red Cross has been making fantastic use of social media marketing platforms to drive engagement and spread their message to help people in need.
 Following the methods and tricks used by the Red Cross will help you improve your nonprofit's marketing endeavors.

 However, getting your community talking and fine-tuning your nonprofit’s social media strategy for the best possible results is not going to happen in a day.
-Social media marketing is a long game.
+Social media marketing takes time to generate results.

-So be consistent, implement the tips listed above and give your success some time.
+So, be consistent, implement the tips listed above and give your strategies some time to work.
 In the meantime, keep inspiring, and keep posting, as social media is an amazing platform to reach out people and put out a word for your cause!